-In April 2021, the Company entered into a new operating lease for an office and workshop located at 6 Bradford Street, Kewdale WA 6105.
+In April 2021, Volt entered into a new operating lease for an office and workshop located at 6 Bradford Street, Kewdale WA 6105.
 These premises currently provide office and workshop accommodation for all the Volt Group business activities.
-The lease has an initial term to 30 June 2024, with the provision for a further 3-year extension beyond that date.
+The lease had an initial term to 30 June 2024, with the provision for a further 3-year extension beyond that date.
+In November 2023, Volt provided notice of extension to the lessor, and in February 2024, signed an Extension of Lease Agreement to extend the term of the lease through to 30 June 2027 as provided for in the original lease agreement.
 The lease contract provides for a minimum percentage rent increase per year, or CPI, whichever is the greatest.